 The nationwide New Horizon’s programs began in 1991 under the direction of Dr Roy Ernst of the Eastman School of Music.
 Dr Ernst felt that many adults, as they approached retirement would be interested in making music in a group setting, but might not have the skills or confidence to get started.

 In 1998, recently retired Healdsburg High School Band Director, Lew Sbrana, learned of the New Horizons organization and began investigating how to begin a band.
 In January 1999 the New Horizons Band of Sonoma County was formed with twelve brave and enthusiastic members.
-Now in its 20th year, the Band proudly claims over 80 members.
-In addition to the Concert Band there is also the NHB Swing Band and the Stompers, a Dixieland improv group.
-Also, several small ensembles have sprung up from the Band’s membership.
+Now after more than 20 years of making music, the Band proudly claims over 80 members.
+In addition to the Concert Band there is also the NHB Swing Band and several small ensembles have sprung up from the Band’s membership.

 NHB of Sonoma County Concert Band performs 5 – 8 concerts per year in various venues around Sonoma County.
 The Swing Band plays several times a year for smaller groups and parties.
 All performances are FREE to the public, although donations are gratefully appreciated.